OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 to study the possible influence of the twitter sentiment signals calculated by the machine learning model on the return of the stocks and provide the results of the analysis.

-In this work five automotive brands are examined, __Tesla, Ford, Toyota, Mercedes and Porsche,__.
+In this work five automotive brands are examined, __Tesla, Ford, Toyota, Mercedes and Porsche__.
 The focus of this post is to outline the mathematical and statistical analysis methods, as well as to set up the computational infrastructure needed to undertake such a study of tweet sentiments and financial returns.
 In a follow up post, we will focus on the analysis of a large data set to robustly quantify and analyse the trends observed in this work.